247arjun/247arjun.github.io/_posts/2026-01-04-sunday-reading.md

 The [CloudSecList](https://cloudseclist.com/) newsletter is the best way to stay on top of the cloud security landscape without being overwhelmed by all the noise.

-The [Blog for Engineering Managers](https://www.blog4ems.com/) publishes a "Sunday Reads for arms" every Sunday that compile articles from multiple other blogs, with some great content usually making the cut.
+The [Blog for Engineering Managers](https://www.blog4ems.com/) publishes a "Sunday Reads for EMs" every Sunday that compile articles from multiple other blogs, with some great content usually making the cut.

 What other content do you read, especially on weekends?